Workshops / Guided Adventures

 ~ Number of individuals participating

-~ Fitness level of participants and any physical limitations that must be considered (this includes ability to navigate trails of varying degrees of difficulty, as well as the duration comfortable hiking with your photography gear)
+~ Fitness level of participants and any physical limitations that must be considered (this includes the ability to navigate trails of varying degrees of difficulty, as well as the duration comfortable hiking with your photography gear)

 ~ Desired duration of tour (hours/days)